Skip to Content

 Differences in Ship Design – Shape

-Most cruise ships will try to avoid stormy weather and may slow down or change their route to do so, ocean liners are less likely to have to do this.
+Most cruise ships will try to avoid stormy weather and may slow down or change their route to do so.

 Differences in Ship Design – Materials

-Ocean liners generally have a stronger hull than ocean liners.
-Queen Mary 2 features steel hull plating, ‘extra thick for rigidity during Atlantic crossings’.
+Queen Mary 2 features steel hull plating.
+It is described as: “Extra thick for rigidity during Atlantic crossings.”

-Modern cruise ships are still primarily made of steel but they’re usually not as thick or strong as that of ocean liners, they simply don’t need to be.
+Modern cruise ship hulls are still primarily made of steel but they’re usually not as thick or strong as that of Ocean Liners.
+They simply don’t need to be.

 Differences in Ship Speed

-In recent years cruise ships have been catching up with the speed of ocean liners.
-Many cruise ships do repositioning cruises that start and end in different ports.
+In recent years cruise ships have been catching up with the speed of Ocean Liners.

-The fastest ocean liner currently in service is the Queen Mary 2 which can travel at 30 knots (35 MPH).
+The fastest Ocean Liner currently in service is the Queen Mary 2.
+She can travel at 30 knots (35 MPH).

 Differences in Onboard Experience